 If you are using multi-currency, the report footnotes show the figures that were converted into your base currency (for the purpose of reporting in one currency), and at what rate the conversion rate occurred.
 They also show where the rate was taken from (in other words, whether it was an XE rate, or a rate entered by a user).

 - Balance in Xero – sum of all bank account transactions entered in a bank account dated today or in the past.

 - Total Outstanding Payments and Total Outstanding Receipts – transactions that were entered into Xero, but not yet reconciled.

 - Total Unreconciled Statement Lines – transactions imported from your online bank account (at the report date) that are not yet reconciled (or possibly not yet entered) in Xero.

-- Statement Balance – balance of the statement that was imported into Xero.
+- Statement Balance – sum of all imported bank statements for a bank account in Xero.
+You can import bank statements manually or using a bank feed.
 A difference displays if you run the report for the day the statement was imported, and the Statement balance and Balance in Xero are different.